Mortgage in Austria 2026: Rates, Rules & Expat Guide

 Advertising Disclosure: This article contains affiliate links.
-If you take out a contract through these links, we receive a commission at no additional cost to you.
+If you sign a contract through these links, we receive a commission at no additional cost to you.

-Buying property in Austria is one of those decisions that sounds straightforward until you start reading the fine print.
+Buying property in Austria sounds straightforward until you read the fine print.
 How much equity do you need?
 What rates can you realistically get?
-And if you moved here from abroad, do banks even want to talk to you?
+And as an expat, will Austrian banks lend to you at all?

-This guide walks through what you actually need to know before applying.
+This guide walks through everything you need before applying.

 What changed: KIM-V expired, WIK Circular replaced it

-The KIM-V (Kreditinstitute-Immobilienfinanzierungsmasnahmen-Verordnung) was a binding regulation introduced by the Austrian Financial Market Authority (FMA) on August 1, 2022.
+The KIM-V (Kreditinstitute-Immobilienfinanzierungsmasnahmen-Verordnung) was a binding regulation enforced by the Austrian Financial Market Authority (FMA) from August 1, 2022 to June 30, 2025.
 It set three hard limits for residential mortgage lending:

-1. Maximum loan-to-value ratio of 90% (meaning at least 10% equity, with 20% recommended including closing costs)
+- Maximum loan-to-value ratio of 90% (at least 10% equity, with 20% recommended including closing costs)

-On June 26, 2025, the FMA published the WIK-Rundschreiben (Circular on Sound Lending for Residential Real Estate).
-This circular keeps the same three thresholds as guidelines, but they are no longer legally mandatory.
-Banks can now deviate from these limits if they can demonstrate that their risk management covers the higher exposure.
+Based on an OeNB stability analysis that no longer identified systemic risk, the FMA chose not to extend the KIM-V. On June 26, 2025, the FMA published the WIK-Rundschreiben (Circular on Sound Lending for Residential Real Estate).
+The circular keeps the same three thresholds as guidelines, but they are no longer legally binding.
+Banks can deviate from these limits if they can demonstrate that their risk management covers the higher exposure.

 What this means in practice: Most Austrian banks continue to follow the 20% equity, 40% DTI, and 35-year maximum as standard policy.
-The FMA made clear it expects "common-sense" lending, and banks that deviate too aggressively risk supervisory attention.
-So for most borrowers, the rules feel the same.
-But there is now more room for negotiation, especially if you have strong income or other collateral.
+The FMA expects "common-sense" lending, and banks that deviate too aggressively risk supervisory attention.
+For most borrowers, the rules feel the same in 2026.
+But there is now more room for negotiation, especially with strong income or additional collateral.

 Current mortgage rates in Austria (2026)

 Rates have stabilized after the volatile 2022-2024 period.
-The ECB main refinancing rate sits at 2.15% as of March 2026, and most analysts expect sideways movement through the rest of the year.
+The ECB main refinancing rate sits at 2.15% as of March 2026, and most analysts expect sideways movement through 2026.
+The average effective rate for new Austrian housing loans was 3.38% in December 2025 according to OeNB MIR statistics.

 What you can expect to pay